seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Unseemly woman in a seeming man!
 Or ill-beseeming beast in seeming both!
 Thou hast amazed me: by my holy order,
-I thought thy disposition better temper’d.
+I thought thy disposition better temper'd.
 Hast thou slain Tybalt? wilt thou slay thyself?
 And stay thy lady too that lives in thee,
 By doing damned hate upon thyself?
-Why rail’st thou on thy birth, the heaven, and earth?
+Why rail'st thou on thy birth, the heaven, and earth?
 Since birth, and heaven, and earth, all three do meet
 In thee at once; which thou at once wouldst lose.
 Fie, fie, thou shamest thy shape, thy love, thy wit;
-Which, like a usurer, abound’st in all,
+Which, like a usurer, abound'st in all,
 And usest none in that true use indeed
 Which should bedeck thy shape, thy love, thy wit:
 Thy noble shape is but a form of wax,
 Digressing from the valour of a man;
 Thy dear love sworn but hollow perjury,
-Killing that love which thou hast vow’d to cherish;
+Killing that love which thou hast vow'd to cherish;
 Thy wit, that ornament to shape and love,
 Misshapen in the conduct of them both,
-Like powder in a skitless soldier’s flask,
+Like powder in a skitless soldier's flask,
 Is set afire by thine own ignorance,
-And thou dismember’d with thine own defence.
+And thou dismember'd with thine own defence.
 What, rouse thee, man! thy Juliet is alive,
 For whose dear sake thou wast but lately dead;
 There art thou happy: Tybalt would kill thee,
-But thou slew’st Tybalt; there are thou happy too:
+But thou slew'st Tybalt; there are thou happy too:
-The law that threaten’d death becomes thy friend
+The law that threaten'd death becomes thy friend
 And turns it to exile; there art thou happy:
 A pack of blessings lights up upon thy back;
 Happiness courts thee in her best array;
 But, like a misbehaved and sullen wench,
-Thou pout’st upon thy fortune and thy love:
+Thou pout'st upon thy fortune and thy love:
 Take heed, take heed, for such die miserable.
 Go, get thee to thy love, as was decreed,
 Ascend her chamber, hence and comfort her: